 Environmental ethics has been developed around environmental philosophy.
 Many scientists have taken up the belief in the philosophical aspect of environmental hazards, thus giving rise to environmental ethics.
 Currently, environmental ethics has become a major concern for mankind.

 It is the responsibility of all to ensure that environmental ethics are being met.
-It is somewhat difficult to make the adjustments that are necessary to ensure that you are following all environmental ethics.
+It is somewhat difficult to make the necessary adjustments to ensure you follow all environmental ethics.

-Ethics play an important role in our society today, and environmental ethics and business ethics must be considered.
+Ethics play an important role in today’s society, and environmental and business ethics must be considered.
 This has become more prevalent in today’s society.

 Ensure that you are doing your part and following all the environmental ethics that are out there.